Ben Nighthorse Campbell: Sports

 In college, Campbell was a member of the San Jose State judo team, coached by future USA Olympic coach Yosh Uchida.
 While training for the Olympic Games, Campbell attended Meiji University in Tokyo, Japan, as a special research student from 1960 to 1964.
 The Meiji team was world-renowned and Campbell credited the preparation and discipline taught at Meiji for his 1961, 1962, and 1963 U.S. National titles and his gold medal in the 1963 Pan-American Games.
 In 1964, Campbell competed in judo at the 1964 Summer Olympics in Tokyo.
 This made him the first Native American on the U.S. Olympic judo team.
 He suffered an injury and did not win a medal.
 He broke his ankle and was out for two years.

 In the years after returning from the Olympic Games, Campbell worked as a deputy sheriff in Sacramento County, California, coached the U.S. national judo team, operated his own dojo in Sacramento, and taught high school (physical education and art classes).
 He and his wife also raised quarterhorses, including a Supreme Champion and AQHA Champion, Sailors Night.
 They bought a ranch near Ignacio, Colorado, on the Southern Ute reservation in 1978.

 Jewelry

+Prior to his career in politics, Campbell was a jewelry maker with a booth at Indian Market in Sante Fe.
 In Herman Viola's book Ben Nighthorse Campbell: An American Warrior, Campbell recounts learning to make jewelry from his father and flattening silver dollars on train tracks for the materials.
 He also used techniques learned from sword makers in Japan and other non-traditional techniques to win over 200 national and international awards for jewelry design under the name Ben Nighthorse, and in the late 1970s was included in a feature article in Arizona Highways magazine about Native artists experimenting in the "new look" of Indian jewelry.
 Campbell has works on display with the Art of the Olympians organization.